 Leather armchairs surround a stone fireplace in the great room.
 The fireplace is built with Boral Southern Ledgestone Wolf Creek cultured stone.
 The same stone is used for the outdoor front columns, front house façade, and foundation walls.

-Len and Linda contacted their local Lindal distributors in the Richmond, VA, area, Cedar Crest Enterprises.
-They spoke with Cedar Crest representative, Dave Negaard, to learn more about the Lindal process.
+Len and Linda contacted their local Lindal distributors in the Richmond, VA, area to learn more about the Lindal process.
 A Lindal, they discovered, could combine the old-fashioned look and feel of a log home with the latest developments in prefab home engineering and materials.
 What’s more, they could finish the interior any way they liked.
 Len and Linda worked with Cedar Crest and Lindal’s expert team of design professionals at the company’s Seattle-based headquarters to draft their ideal home design.
 For inspiration, they looked at several different floor plans in the classic Lindal plan book, Living Dreams.
 After several iterations — and with help from Len’s sister-in-law, Vickie Santalucia — Len and Linda created a home design that met all their requirements.
 Their custom Lindal was completed in 2015 — just in time for the holidays.
 It has the warm wood feel and classic appearance of a log home, but without the high maintenance.

 Vogue, the Santalucia’s English cream retriever, rests in the master bedroom.
 Their cat, Lindal, is on the bed.
 Says Len: “Lindal was a stray that hung around while the house was being built and the workers fed her.
 She adopted us after she became comfortable living in our new Lindal home.
 It just seemed right to name her Lindal.”